nsofianos/nsofianos/README.md

 - 🌱 I’m currently learning **typescript, redux**

-- 👨‍💻 All of my projects are available at [Portfolio site](https://nsofianos.github.io.)
+- 👨‍💻 All of my projects are available at (under construction)

 - 📫 How to reach me **sofianos.n@outlook.com**